cds-snc/notification-api/scripts/soak_test/README.md

 ## How to configure

-Run the setup.sh to install the python pre-requisites
+Run the setup.sh to install the python pre-requisites or run in the repo devcontainer.

 Default configuration is in the `locust.conf` file.